Ranjkanna/FREE-CODE-CAMP-Responsive-Web-Design-CSS-WORKSHOPS-AND-LABS-PRACTICE-/README.md

-# Responsive Web Design & CSS Styling Workshops 🎨
+# Responsive Web Design & HTML AND CSS Styling Workshops 🎨

 A collection of semantic HTML5 and modern CSS3 user interface components, layout experiments, and responsive styling labs.